 If planning to report, it may prove helpful for the survivor to immediately write down everything they can remember about the assault including: what the assailant(s) looked like (e.g., height, weight, scars, tattoos, hair color, clothes); any unusual odor; any noticeable signs of intoxication; anything the assailant(s) said during the assault; what kinds of sexual activities were demanded and/or carried out; what kinds of weapons, threats or physical force were used; and any special traits noticed (e.g., limp, speech impediments, use of slang, lack of erection, etc.).
 Writing it down will not only aid the survivor in recalling details should they be required to testify, but it also gives the sexual assault survivor an active role in the investigation, which can allow for a feeling of empowerment and an element of control in a situation where control had previously been taken away.

 The survivor who reports the assault to the authorities will most likely have to undergo a sexual assault forensic examination, sometimes called a “rape kit.”
-During this procedure a doctor or nurse will collect the evidence necessary to establish that a crime occurred and, if possible, establish who committed the crime.
-To do so, the nurse or doctor will perform an internal examination (either vaginally, anally or both) taking swabs of any secretions left by the perpetrator and will do the same to the victim’s mouth if any oral contact was made during the assault.
-In addition, samples of the victim’s hair and pubic hair will be plucked from the root, and many times several hairs need to be collected so some discomfort will be felt.
-The pubic hair will also be combed through to collect any foreign hair, secretions, or matter.
-The clothes the victim was wearing will be held as evidence also, so it is a good idea for the survivor to bring along a change of clothes to the hospital.
+During this procedure a doctor or nurse will collect the evidence.
+The nurse or doctor will perform an internal examination (either vaginally, anally or both) taking swabs of any secretions left by the perpetrator and will do the same to the victim’s mouth if any oral contact was made during the assault.
+Some of the clothes the victim was wearing might be held as evidence, so it is a good idea for the survivor to bring along a change of clothes to the hospital.
 A series of photographs will also be taken of the victim, including anywhere there are bruises, scrapes or cuts.

 A victim who chooses to report the assault will probably be asked to describe their victimization in detail to several different officers and investigators.
 The survivor may also have to tell a nurse what happened, and may want to share their feelings with an advocate.
 If the case is pursued, at a later date the survivor will be interviewed by the prosecutor’s office, and may have to take part in different hearings in which the victim is asked questions about the assault.
 The sexual assault survivor who plans to prosecute should know it may take months or years for a case to go to trial, so he or she should be prepared to talk about their victimization many times before ever having to testify before a trial jury or judge.